Maid (miniseries)

 Maid is an American drama limited series created for Netflix by Molly Smith Metzler.
 The series is inspired by Stephanie Land's memoir Maid: Hard Work, Low Pay, and a Mother's Will to Survive.
-Its story focuses on a young mother who escapes an abusive relationship, subsequently struggling to provide for her daughter by getting a job cleaning houses.
+Its story focuses on a young mother who escapes an abusive relationship and struggles to provide for her daughter by getting a job cleaning houses.
 It premiered on Netflix on October 1, 2021.

-It received critical acclaim, with praise going towards the writing, tone, and performances (particularly Qualley's), and became Netflix's fourth most-watched show of the year.
-Its accolades include three Primetime Emmy Award nominations, including acting nomination for Qualley, and three Golden Globe nominations, specifically for Best Limited Series, as well as Best Actress in a Miniseries or Television Film (Qualley) and Best Supporting Actress in a Series, Miniseries or Television Film (MacDowell).
-In addition, Qualley was also nominated for a Critics' Choice Television Award and a Screen Actors Guild Award.
+Maid became Netflix's fourth most-watched show of the year.
+Its accolades include three Primetime Emmy Award nominations, including an acting nomination for Margaret Qualley, and three Golden Globe nominations.
+Qualley was also nominated for a Critics' Choice Television Award and a Screen Actors Guild Award.
 In addition, the American Film Institute named it one of the ten best television programs of 2021.

 Premise

-Alex leaves her abusive boyfriend, moves herself and their toddler daughter into a shelter, and gets a job cleaning houses for Value Maids.
-The show follows Alex's struggles with raising a young child, dealing with both an abusive ex-boyfriend and her own dysfunctional family, and navigating the red tape of government assistance, all while working as a maid and dreaming of a future as a writer.
-The story takes place near Seattle with the Alex character frequently commuting via ferry to the fictional Fisher Island.
+Alex leaves her abusive boyfriend, moves into a shelter with their toddler daughter, and gets a job cleaning houses for Value Maids.
+The show follows Alex's struggle to raise a young child, deal with an abusive ex-boyfriend and her own dysfunctional family, and navigate the red tape of government assistance, while working as a maid and dreaming of a future as a writer.
+The story takes place near Seattle with Alex frequently taking a ferry to the fictional Fisher Island.